QualiSystems/devguide_source/_shells/8.2.0/customizing-driver-commands.md

     """
     :type context: cloudshell.shell.core.driver_context.ResourceCommandContext
     """
-    print "You didn't see this on the web interface..."
+    return "You didn't see this on the web interface..."
 {% endhighlight %}

 Next, let's add the special category to the _drivermetadata.xml_ file and nest that command under it: